Madeline (book series)

 Madeline is a book series, part of the Madeline media franchise, originally created by Ludwig Bemelmans.
-The series follows the daily adventures of Madeline, a seven-year-old girl attending a boarding school in Paris with eleven other girls, under the care of their teacher, Miss Clavel.
+The series follows the daily adventures of Madeline, a 7-year-old girl attending a boarding school in Paris, Europe with eleven other girls, under the care of their teacher, Miss Clavel.

-The first book was published in 1939, and proved to be a success, so Bemelmans wrote many sequels in the 1940s and 1950s.
+The first book was published in 1939, and proved to be a success, so Bemelmans wrote many sequels in the 1940s-50s.
 The series continued, written by Bemelmans' grandson John Bemelmans Marciano.
 As of 1998, the series had sold over 15 million copies worldwide.
+Since then, the books have also been made into a film, a short film, and an animated series produced by DIC (now WildBrain).

 Series summary

 Each book in the series begins with the rhyme:

 Madeline is the smallest yet bravest of the twelve girls at the boarding school.
-She is only 7 years old and is the only redhead in the school.
-She has many adventures while there, including falling off a bridge and being saved by a stray dog, and meeting Pepito, the mischievous boy next door.
+She is only 7 years old and is the only redheaded student in the school.
+She has many adventures while there, including falling off a bridge and being saved by a stray dog, and meeting Pepito, the mischievous Spaniard boy next door.